 Figuring out whether or not signing a release for settlement with the insurance company is a good decision can be complicated.
 When you sign the form, you accept their settlement offer, and they must make the payment within 30 days.
 However, keep in mind that signing the form means you are giving up your right to make any future claims related to the accident or injury.
 Once you sign the settlement, the insurance company has no further liability for anything beyond the settlement.

-Signing a settlement release can be a good thing if you’re satisfied with the amount and ready to close your case.
-Without guidance from an experienced personal injury lawyer, or if you’re dissatisfied with the offer, signing could prevent you from taking further legal action and mean missing out on full compensation for medical costs and other losses.
+Signing a settlement release can be in your best interest if you’re satisfied with the amount and ready to close your case.
+Without guidance from an experienced personal injury lawyer, or if you’re dissatisfied with the offer, signing could prevent you from taking further legal action and mean missing out on full and fair compensation (including further payments for medical costs and other losses).

 Is Signing a Release for Settlement The Right Move?